123R3N321/myFirstGame/README.md

 OOP approach to the max (why else are we using cpp at all) dynamic memory for ambitious large game scenes (memory leak is your top concern)

+- navigate the main cpp-file:

+The first thing to be defined is a GameMaster which is a struct holding pointers to all component systems the GameMaster is defined only in main for the reason that not all game contains all the systems such a a game without sound, or without input